jeremyletang/preview/README.md

 to read images, iterates overs pixels.

 ## Screenshot
-Look's what a banana look like with *preview*
+Look what a banana looks like with *preview*
 ![Screenshot](/img/screenshot.png "Banana")

 ## Installation